prof-rossetti/internet-technologies/exercises/express-app/checkpoints/7-flash.md

 ```

-Fill out the stocks form to see the flash messaging.
+Restart the server as necessary, preview the app in the browser, and fill out the stocks form to see the flash messaging capabilities.

 Make a commit with a message like "Flash messages", then re-deploy.